trackIT-Systems/sonari/back/docs/reference/api.md

-# Whombat Python API
+# Sonari Python API

-Welcome to the Whombat Python API reference page.
-This section provides a comprehensive guide to all the functions available through the `whombat.api` module, designed to simplify the use of Whombat objects without the need to handle the intricacies of SQLAlchemy internals.
+Welcome to the Sonari Python API reference page.
+This section provides a comprehensive guide to all the functions available through the `sonari.api` module, designed to simplify the use of Sonari objects without the need to handle the intricacies of SQLAlchemy internals.

-The API is organized into distinct submodules, each corresponding to a crucial data object within Whombat.
+The API is organized into distinct submodules, each corresponding to a crucial data object within Sonari.
 Each sub-API contains functions tailored for interactions with that specific type of object.

 ## Getting Started